-Winifred Atwell's relatives welcome Queen's Hall honour: It has been a long time coming
+Winifred Atwell's relatives welcome Queen's Hall honour: It's been a long time coming

 Pianist Winifred Atwell with her young relatives in an undated photo.
 Photo courtesy Helen Atwell-Koo. -

-General manager of Queen’s Hall Garfield George said since the announcement, his phone has been "blowing up" with messages and calls lauding Queen’s Hall for that decision.
+General manager of Queen’s Hall Garfield George said since the announcement, his phone has been "blowing up" with messages and calls lauding Queen’s Hall for the decision.

 “I have been receiving a lot of calls, e-mails, WhatsApp messages from people locally, regionally and internationally saying it's inspirational and they want us to do more of this.
 It means a lot to the art fraternity and I hope it will inspire the wider society.”

-He said it is ironic that the management team was planning the Ivory and Steel concert before government took a decision to honour Atwell in this special way.
+He said it is ironic that the management team had been planning the Ivory and Steel concert before government took a decision to honour Atwell in this special way.

 George said coming out of the covid19 pandemic, from 2022 Queen’s Hall started hosting a programme called Together, on September 23.